 Source: Aircraft Crashes Record Office, Geneva.

+The great strides in aviation safety are the outcome of better aircraft designs, improved pilot training, better navigation and control systems, as well as comprehensive accident management to identify the causes and possible mitigation strategies.
 For instance, on August 2, 1985, Delta Flight 191 from Fort Lauderdale ran into a developing thunderstorm and wind shear conditions on its final approach to Dallas / Fort Worth Airport (DFW).
-The strong and unstable winds forced the plane, a Lockheed L-1011, to hit the ground before the runway, resulting in 135 fatalities.
-An investigation of the cause of the accident incited substantial revisions in airport emergency procedures and upgrades in weather detection equipment.
-On June 1, 2009, Air France Flight 447, en route from Rio de Janeiro to Paris, crashed in the Atlantic Ocean, of the coast of Brazil.
+The strong and unstable winds forced the Lockheed L-1011 to hit the ground before the runway, resulting in 135 fatalities.
+An investigation of the cause of the accident led to substantial revisions in airport emergency procedures and upgrades in weather detection equipment.
+More recently, on June 1, 2009, Air France Flight 447, en route from Rio de Janeiro to Paris, crashed in the Atlantic Ocean off the coast of Brazil.
 Temporarily defective air sensor speed readings due to ice accumulation and pilot error caused an aerodynamic stall that crashed the plane, resulting in 228 fatalities.
-After investigation, it was recommended better training concerning stall recovery at high altitudes and that planes be retrofitted with heated airspeed sensors.
-Therefore, the safety record of air transportation continues to improve.
+After the investigation, civil aviation authorities recommended better training concerning stall recovery at high altitudes and retrofitting of planes with heated airspeed sensors.
+A thorough systematic approach to accident investigation will improve the safety record further.